ovh/docs/pages/platform/kubernetes-k8s/etcd-quota-error/guide.en-gb.md

 "Error from server: rpc error: code = Unknown desc = ETCD storage quota exceeded"
 ```

-Each Kubernetes cluster have a dedicated quota on ETCD storage.
+Each Kubernetes cluster has a dedicated quota on ETCD storage usage,
+calculated through the following formula:

-The formula to calculate ETCD quota allowed is: *Total = 10MB + (25MB per node)*
+*Quota = 10MB + (25MB per node)* (capped to 200MB)

 For example, a cluster with 3 `b2-7` servers has a quota of 85MB.